 Saturday marked 40 days until 2022, which also meant it was check-in day.
 I weighed in at 152 pounds, 3 pounds less than my starting weight of 155, with an overall loss of 2 inches.

 For example, I know that my morning routine is extremely important in regards to how I begin each day.
-When I don’t make time in the morning to read and/or journal, perform my skincare routine, have a cup of coffee in silence with my thoughts, meditate and pray, then I feel as if my whole day is somewhat out of order.
+When I don’t make time in the morning to have a cup of coffee in silence with my thoughts, meditate and pray, then I feel as if my whole day is somewhat out of order.
 For someone else this may look completely different, but as long as you begin the day with something that allows you to get your head in the right place, the rest of the day seems to flow a bit smoother.

 Also, I know from experience over the years that I workout best in the mornings when I have the most energy.
 I find that my mind is free of clutter so I can focus on the task at hand, whereas, if I workout in the afternoon I tend to fatigue quicker and my mind seems to wander a bit more through the scenarios of the day.
 Because I know this already, I make certain that I don’t schedule appointments until after my designated workout time, and this ensures that I get my workout in early in the day.